jxsvoboda/gzx/README.md

   Home         | Move cursor up by 256 bytes
   End          | Move cursor down by 256 bytes
-  G            | Enter address to which cursor is then moved Enter        | Modify memory location (when memory dump is focused) F7           | Trace into
+  G            | Enter address to which cursor is then moved Enter        | Edit instruction mnemonic or hex value in memory F7           | Trace into
   F8           | Step over
   F9           | Go to cursor (run until PC = cursor position)